fivemicro/wc2/README.md

 ## Our benchmarks

-The time for our algorithm, in C and JavaScript, are the following.
+The times for our algorithm, in C and JavaScript, are the following.
 The state-machine parser is immune to input type, all the input files show the same results.